A practical guide to types, materials and choosing the right weight

 Best for:

-- Home users on hard floors who want to avoid chips, dents, and noise
+- Home users and renters on hard floors who want to avoid chips, dents, and noise

 - Beginners who prefer softer contact on the forearms and a friendlier look than raw iron